 The great thing about the paddling the Salmon River from this location is that after just a couple of minutes you’d swear you’re deep into undisturbed wilderness.
 The sounds of vehicle traffic along County Road 41 quickly disappear and are replaced by the soothing calls of various birds and the pounding of a woodpecker’s beak.

 I also was lucky enough to spot a beaver as it crossed the river not far from me.
 I tried to get closer but I was easily spotted.
 With a slap of the tail he disappeared under water.

-The plan was to paddle 7 km to the Teskey Road Bridge near Croydon before turning back, but after a winter of Netflix binge-watching coupled with a fading evening sun, I begrudgingly changed my plans.
-As expected, the paddle back was much easier going with the current.
+The plan was to paddle 7 km to the Teskey Road Bridge near Croydon before turning back, but with a fading evening sun, I begrudgingly changed my plans.

 If you’re feeling ambitious, canoers and kayakers can continue along the east to Croyden, Tamworth and beyond, eventually connecting with Beaver Lake, however portages are required.
 Maybe by the fall I’ll be in good enough shape to give the full distance a try.